-The ICH MC shall review twice a year requests from Members/Observers not represented in the WG and seeking to appoint experts.
 When reviewing requests to appoint experts to a WG that is already large (\geq 25 experts), the ICH MC should consult with the Rapporteur regarding the appointment of additional Members or Observers for feedback from the group's perspective, on both the possible added value of the expertise proposed as well as concerns around the size of the WG and the impact to the efficiency of the WG operations.
 The MC may furthermore determine not to allow additional experts to join a WG in view of the stage of the work.
 For example, additional experts may not be allowed to immediately join a WG which is very close to reaching Step 1 as it may be disruptive to the process.
 Furthermore, additional experts may not be allowed to join a WG which is about to reach Step 3/Step 4, as the work may be too advanced.

 In the event that the MC must decide amongst Members or Observers who should be permitted to appoint experts to a WG, preference should generally be given to Regulatory Members since they are expected to implement ICH Guidelines followed by Standing Observers as they have a right appoint experts versus Observers who require approval of the MC.
 Additionally, special consideration may be given to Industry Members who would be most regulated by the Guideline.
 If the MC must decide among Observers, priority should be given to Observers referred to in Article 17(1)(a) and particularly those authorities that have indicated their intention to apply for membership in ICH in order to facilitate their subsequent membership which is in the interest of global harmonization.
-For further information on limiting the size of a WG and prioritization among Members and Observers, see ICH Assembly RoP Section 4.1.3.
+For further information on limiting the size of a WG and prioritization among Members and Observers, see ICH Assembly RoP Section 4.1.3 and ICH Management Committee RoP Section 9.3 respectively.